zhengjunyao-work/arc24/docs/modeling/Iteration_25_decouple_ft_and_ttft.md

 of achieving that would be to do a common warmup using all the data, then fine-tune for each task independently.

-All the submissions shown below use linear learning rate schedule, batch size 1 and `qwen2-0.5b/19`.
+All the submissions shown below use linear learning rate schedule, batch size 1 and `qwen2-0.5b/19` (this model uses a LoRA rank of 128).

 | lora_r | batch size | learning rate | LB score |
 |--------|------------|---------------|----------|